openstack/telemetry-specs/specs/template.rst

   the change landed?
 Do we transform them?
 Do we continue to support the old format in a deprecated form?

-* Please state anythng that those doing downstream distro-oriented packaging need to be aware of.
-For example, is a new service being added, or many new transitive dependencies pulled in, or a new feature that is effectively optional and hence suited to seperate packaging.
+* Please state anything that those doing downstream distro-oriented packaging need to be aware of.
+For example, is a new service being added, or many new transitive dependencies pulled in, or a new feature that is effectively optional and hence suited to separate packaging.

 Developer impact
 ----------------